jam3sn/jamesnewman.dev/src/blog/docker-minecraft-servers.md

 Congratulations, you can now connect to your new server using the server IP or `localhost` if you're running it on the same machine!
 To exit, you can use `ctrl + c` in the terminal.

 If you take a look in the `vanilla/server` directory we created earlier, you'll see it's generated all the server files needed.
-You *can* go ahead and edit the `server.properties` if you wish to make any changes to the servers configuration, however I'd recommend adding these to the `environment` block in our `docker-compose.yml` and simply deleting the `server.properties` file.
+You *can* edit the `server.properties` to make changes to the servers configuration, however I'd recommend adding these to the `environment` block in our `docker-compose.yaml` and simply deleting the `server.properties` file.
 This file will be recreated when you next start the server with your newly added environment options.

 ### Adding different server types

-So we have our vanilla server set up, but if we want to use some server plugins, to say manage permissions or add prefixes to usernames in chat, we'll need to use a different server type.
-For a vanilla server, you have a few options, most popular: Bukkit, Spigot and Paper.
-We'll use Paper.
+So we have our vanilla server set up, but if we want to use some plugins to manage permissions or add prefixes to usernames in chat, we'll need to use a different server type.
+For a vanilla server that you can connect an unmodded client to, you have a few options: Bukkit, Spigot and Paper.
+We'll use Paper for the sake of this post.

 First, lets create a directory to keep our plugins in: